humphd/desktop/README.md

 ### Understanding a breaking change

 Having determined the first bad commit, we can now try to glean some information that might help us in fixing the bug.
-What can we learn from this commit?
+What can we learn from [this commit](https://github.com/desktop/desktop/commit/6b9ca6cb7cdc12d6bdda4285874c1d4d813c3e61)?

 First we learn who was involved in making the change.
-This is useful because it gives us the name/email of a person to whom we could talk.
+This is useful because it gives us the name/email of a person from the project.
+In open source, code is important, but people more so, and understanding who we could talk to as we do our work is important.
 Maybe our research is done now, and we want to make this person aware of what we discovered.
 Or maybe as we start working on a fix, we’ll have questions.
 Finally, we might want a review, and this is someone who knows the code.

 Second, we learn which file(s), and line(s) of code are involved.
 In this case the [change is quite small](https://github.com/desktop/desktop/commit/6b9ca6cb7cdc12d6bdda4285874c1d4d813c3e61#diff-89f50300b76ac999f8cf40ef627bfe27R).
 Also, the relationship between our bug and the code is quite high.
-That’s good, since it might mean we can fix it.
+The changes all occur in the [`app/src/ui/changes/commit-message.tsx`](https://github.com/desktop/desktop/blob/6b9ca6cb7cdc12d6bdda4285874c1d4d813c3e61/app/src/ui/changes/commit-message.tsx) file, which is a [React component](https://reactjs.org/docs/react-component.html) for the commit message UI.
+Because this change is small, it might mean we can fix it without too much work.
 If the change had been part of a massive refactor of the code, we might decide to let someone else work on this.
 This process should also help to underscore the value of making small commits, since smaller commits mean that it's easier to trace back to the introduction of a bug.

 Third, we learn which [Pull Request this was part of: 6037](https://github.com/desktop/desktop/pull/6037).
 This is one small change (commit) in a larger change ([11 commits](https://github.com/desktop/desktop/pull/6037/commits)).
 By connecting back to a PR, we also get access to even more people who know this code, in particular the reviewer.
 We also have discussion of what the PR is about, as well as associated Issues: [#6049](https://github.com/desktop/desktop/issues/6049) and [#6013](https://github.com/desktop/desktop/pull/6013).
 All of this together provides an excellent set of background reading, which we can use to inform our work in understanding the cause of the bug.